Have you heard of Edwin Gordon’s “Music Learning Theory” (MLT)?

 - Always make it enjoyable like a game and not an obligation.

 Here’s a PDF I made many years ago with ideas on how to start improvising with children.
+You’ll find question and answer games, how to introduce chords and how to observe chords sensations.
 It’s meant for kids who already know how to play some notes on their instrument:

 There is a podcast I love, by Heather Shouldice, a music teacher who uses a method based on MLT.
 In episode 1 she explains the concept of audiation very well.
 This is interesting also for adult IFR students!

-She also has a YT channel where you can see her in action:
+She also has a YT channel where you can see her in action applying her method in the classroom:

 Luckily, nowadays there are lots of music schools that teach kids through experience, movement, singing, playing, improvising, etc. So maybe you can find a music school or a teacher in your area who has an approach or a philosophy similar to yours.
 So, the musical stimulation you give to your kids will be a very nice complement to what the teacher does with them.